 "We will establish a reliable start-up information system and provide sophisticated and accurate commercial area information to minimize the risk," 7-Eleven's DT innovation division director Choi Byeong-yong was quoted as saying.

 The number of startup companies has significantly increased in South Korea where millennials and Gen Z suffer from the unemployment crisis.
-Despite the outbreak of a coronavirus pandemic, about 1.48 million startups were created in 2020 up 15.5 percent from a year ago.
+Despite the outbreak of the COVID-19 pandemic, about 1.48 million startups were created in 2020 up 15.5 percent from a year ago.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.